Winning games for bounded geodesics in moduli spaces of quadratic differentials: Playing the Game in the Stratum

 Note that multiplication by $e^{i\theta}$ defines an $S^1$-action that is equivariant with respect to $(U,\vhi)$.
 Let $\pi_a:\vhi(U)\to S^1$ be the map that gives the argument of $e_1$.
 Let $Z=\pi_a^{-1}(\theta_0)$ where $\theta_0=\pi_a(q_0)$ and let $\pi_Z:\vhi(U)\to Z$ be the map that sends $q$ to the unique point of $Z$ that is contained in the $S^1$-orbit of $q$.
 Then with projections given by $\pi_Z$ and $\pi_a$.

 The metric on $Z$ is the ambient metric:

 The metric on $U$ is given by

 where $d_a(\cdot,\cdot)$ is the distance on $S^1$ measuring difference in angles.
-This metric has the property that a ball in the metric $d_U$ is a ball in each factor. \begin{Bob} By an $\eps$-\emph{perturbation} of $q$ we mean any flat surface in $U$ whose distance from $q$ is at most $\eps$. \end{Bob}
+This metric has the property that a ball in the metric $d_U$ is a ball in each factor. \begin{definition} By an $\eps$-\emph{perturbation} of $q$ we mean any flat surface in $U$ whose distance from $q$ is at most $\eps$. \end{definition}

 We now show that the holonomy of any {\em any} saddle connection of $q$ is not changed much by an $\eps$-perturbation.
-Recall the constant $\lambda_2$, given in Lemma~\ref{lem:comparable} that depends on the systole and the choice of triangulation.
+Recall the constant $\lambda_2$, given in Lemma~\ref{lem:comparable} that depends on the and the choice of triangulation.